talex-touch/talex-touch/CONTRIBUTING.md

    - Docs<xxx>: message
    - Add<xxx>: message
    - Upd<xxx>: message (Update dependencies versions)
-   - Change<xxx>: message (The last one to choose)
+   - Change<xxx>: message (The last one to choose) [Fallback]
+   - More see `commitlint.config.js`
-3. The xxx is what you update and a area or a module:
+4. The xxx is what you update and a area or a module:
    - Abstract range like PluginModule
    - Specific single file like touch-core.ts
    - Implementation of new features like SqlStorage
-4. The merge commit such as automatically generated a commit message is not subject to this restriction
+5. The merge commit such as automatically generated a commit message is not subject to this restriction
-5. If you really not want to obey by the rules, you can directly use the `feat: xxxxxx`
+6. If you really not want to obey by the rules, you can directly use the `Change: xxxxxx`

 ## Project Structures